DamirPorobic/UE4_Custom-UMG-Layout/README.md

 create a new one and just add it.

 For creating a new widget:
 1. Add a new User Widget to your project.
-2. To the Canvas Panel add a new Overlay widget
+2. To the Canvas Panel add a new Overlay widget.
 3. The the new Overlay widget the CUL_Frame widget as first child.
-4. Set the CUL_Frame to span the Overlay vertically and horizontally
+4. Set the CUL_Frame to span the Overlay vertically and horizontally.
-5. Continue adding elements to the Overlay as required
+5. Continue adding elements to the Overlay as required.
-6. Run the project
+6. Run the project.

 A small tutorial on how to set up the widget can be found here: https://youtu.be/MvB0rJP8Jnc

+Have Fun!